craig-willis/documentation/fluorescence-intensity-imaging.md

 # Fluorescence intensity imaging

+### Summary

 Fluorescence intensity data is collected using the PSII camera.

-### Level

-Raw FLIR fluorescence imaging output is Level 0 data.
+Raw image output is converted to a raster format (netCDF or GeoTIFF?).

 ### Sensor information

-* Gantry information \(link to Lemnatec documentation for sensor\)
+* Lemnatec specification
 * Vendor datasheet
 * Calibration certificate

-### Data format

-* Description of raw data format

-* Description of sensor variable metadata

-### Derived data
+### Extractor

-* Fluoresence imaging data is ...  using the multispectral extractor
+* Fluorescence imaging data is converted to (netCDF/GeoTIFF) format using the [PSII extractor](https://github.com/terraref/extractors-multispectral)

-  * https:\/\/github.com\/terraref\/extractors-multispectral

-* List of related datasets \(what would be useful with this one\)

 ### Data access